doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about tuples in Python; tried doing a couple of problems in it.
 Also tried doing a few problem on Vectors in C++; Naah!
 I'm still stuck in it ;( !!

 **Thoughts:**  I can feel the improvement in my ability to sit and code.
 Struggled with the task today but learned a lot while trying to solve it.

+# 100 Days Of Code - Log

+### Day 3: May 28, 2020

+**Today's Progress**: Tried some more problems on tuples in Python;  Carried on with  Vectors in C++.

+**Thoughts:**  A very challenging day.
+Learning how write a program is fine, but solving an problem takes much more than that.
+Still a lot of work to do, a long way to go.